-8. This report contains the assessment by the JISC of the experience so far with the JI mechanism under the Kyoto Protocol and possible steps that may be taken to develop JI further in both the short and the long term.
-It has been prepared at a time when Parties are considering the new climate change regime beyond 2012 under the UNFCCC, and amid mixed results so far for JI as a specific tool for Parties in their efforts to mitigate climate change.

-9. The overwhelming sense of the JISC is that JI is at a crossroads.
-The JISC believes that there remains much untapped potential in JI but also sees that significant changes in the setup of the mechanism will be needed if it is to realize this potential and secure its relevance as a mitigation tool beyond 2012.

-10. In preparing this report, the JISC is responding to two requests of the fifth session of the Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol (CMP).
-Specifically, the CMP requested the JISC to report to the next session of the CMP on:

-- (a) Its experience with the verification procedure under the JISC, with a view to making improvements for the future operation of JI; - (b) A financial and budget projection up to 2012, including an analysis of when and under which conditions the JISC will become self-financing.

-11. At its twenty-second meeting (15-16 June 2010), after considering information regarding the lack of financial resources available for its work, the JISC decided to incorporate in this report proposals on:

-- (a) A revision of its long-term work programme to streamline its work and ensure an appropriate focus on the needs of the JI system; - (b) Specific means for building upon the approach embodied in JI beyond the first commitment period of the Kyoto Protocol; - (c) A more secure and sustainable financial model for undertaking JISC activities.
+- 9. This report contains the assessment by the JISC of the experience so far with the JI mechanism under the Kyoto Protocol and possible steps that may be taken to develop JI further in both the short and the long term.
+It has been prepared at a time when Parties are considering the new climate change regime beyond 2012 under the UNFCCC, and amid mixed results so far for JI as a specific tool for Parties in their efforts to mitigate climate change. - 10.
+The overwhelming sense of the JISC is that JI is at a crossroads.
+The JISC believes that there remains much untapped potential in JI but also sees that significant changes in the setup of the mechanism will be needed if it is to realize this potential and secure its relevance as a mitigation tool beyond 2012. - 11.
+In preparing this report, the JISC is responding to two requests of the fifth session of the CMP.
+Specifically, the CMP requested the JISC to report to the next session of the CMP on: - (a) Its experience with the verification procedure under the JISC, with a view to making improvements for the future operation of JI; - (b) A financial and budget projection up to 2012, including an analysis of when and under which conditions the JISC will become self-financing.1 - 12.
+At its twenty-second meeting (15-16 June 2010), after considering information regarding the lack of financial resources available for its work, the JISC decided to incorporate in this report proposals on: - (a) A revision of its long-term work programme to streamline its work and ensure an appropriate focus on the needs of the JI system; - (b) Specific means for building upon the approach embodied in JI beyond the first commitment period of the Kyoto Protocol; - (c) A more secure and sustainable financial model for undertaking JISC activities.

-12. Bearing in mind this context, the JISC has prepared what it considers to be a wide-ranging and frank assessment of the JI mechanism to date, drawing on both its own experience and that of governments and JI stakeholders.
-The assessment naturally focuses on the experience of the JISC with the verification procedure established under it by the CMP (hereinafter referred to as the Track 2 procedure).
-However, it is not possible to consider this one track in isolation, and this assessment also touches upon issues concerning projects operated under verification procedures established by host Parties (hereinafter referred to as the Track 1 procedure).

-&lt;sup>1 Decision 3/CMP.5, paragraphs 11 and 25.
+1 Decision 3/CMP.5, paragraphs 11 and 25.